CiscoCloud/vaquero-docs/docs/current/getting-started.md

 ## [Virtual environment](https://github.com/CiscoCloud/vaquero-vagrant)
 - Deploying vaquero via Vagrant on VirtualBox VMs.
 Validated on OSX and Windows.
-The VM is Centos7 that has docker installed.
+The vaquero base VM is Centos7 that has docker installed, kernels and initrds as well.

 [Intro Video : Running the VM](https://cisco.box.com/s/tmd818xyj1126kf7nxqmimtxtuy7fxfr)